vieron/nanoc-compass-bootstrap/README.markdown

   http://compass-style.org

-####Compass Estensions####
+####Compass Extensions####

 - **Compass rgbapng Extension**

   https://github.com/aaronrussell/compass-rgbapng

   rgbapng is a Compass plugin for providing cross browser compatible RGBA support.
 It works by creating single pixel alpha-transparent PNGs on the fly for browsers that don't support RGBA.
 It uses the pure Ruby ChunkyPNG library resulting in hassle-free installation and deployment.

 - **Compass OMG-TEXT Extension**